persianturtle/service-worker-issue/README.md

 # Reproducing a Service Worker related issue

-The issue is that `self.skipWaiting()` seems to have no effect when Firebase's Firestore is being used.
+The issue is that `self.skipWaiting()` seems to have no effect when Firebase's Firestore is being used (on Chrome version 101.0.4951.54).

 Steps to reproduce: